SoundsLikeThis

 b.
 If via spreadsheet, download the template spreadsheet and format your list of songs accordingly.
 Then upload.

 3. Once your songs load, select the musical features that you would like to match based on.
 For example, perhaps you want to find other songs that were released in the same year as your seed song.
-Or, maybe you want to find songs that have similar levels of “danceability”.
+Or, maybe you want to find songs that have similar levels of "danceability".
 You may select as many criteria as you like.
-In the original use of this tool, we found that
+In the original use of this tool, we found that our published work matching based on valence, energy, release date, and popularity was sufficient to implicitly match for all other features.

 4. Click next, and download your output .csv file.
 This file will contain your seed songs and their features, and your recommendations and their features.